Strength Training for Men Over 50 – Introduction

 As you get into your later years, your muscles and joints become less resilient and more prone to injury.

-Like an old car, your body will take longer to get warm and start working smoothly.
+Like an old car, your body will take longer to warm and start working smoothly.

-Make your workouts more comfortable and productive by spending longer on your warm-up than you did when you were younger.
+Make your workouts more comfortable and productive by spending longer on your warm-up than when you were younger.

 - Pulse raiser – 5-10 minutes of easy to moderate cardio to raise your temperature and perfuse your muscles with oxygenated blood.